remla23-team15/operation/README.md

 <br />

-**Example**
+**Example experiment**

+Let's say we have the hypothesis that the size of the 'correct' and 'incorrect' buttons does **not** influence peoples judgement.
+To test this, we deployed a new version of the app where the 'correct' button is larger than the 'incorrect' button.
+Both versions are served 50% of the time.

+We added metrics to monitor our experiment:
+- `correct_predictions` increments each time a user labels the models prediction as correct.
+- `total_predictions` increments for each time feedback is given.
+- `model_accuracy` = `correct_predictions` / `total_predictions`

-Once we have received some traffic in our application, we can use the prometheus dashboard to see the metrics `correct_predictions` and `model_accuracy`.
+We can use the prometheus dashboard to monitor the metrics.
 We could for example discover that our new app version (with the bigger 'correct' button) leads to more correct predictions and a higher accuracy.
+After some calculations we conclude that the difference is significant and conclude that the size of button actually does influence peoples judgement.
+We must thus be careful with button layout if we want accurate feedback.
+This is especially important if we want to use the correct/incorrect feedback can be used to further train the model.

 <img src='images/istio_example_correct_predictions.png' width = 50%>